-The historic Knights Templar Region in Central Portugal
+Private Guided Tours in the historic Knights Templar Region of Central Portugal

-As well as its History, Castles, Abbeys and other historic site the Knights Templar Region has much to offer.
-We are shortly going to ;post links to other activities you can participate in.
-Follow this link to see what is on offer (Note this page is still under construction).
-Link
+As well as its History, Castles, Abbeys, and other historic sites the Knights Templar Region has much to offer.
+We are shortly going to post links to other activities you can participate in, in the meantime, contact us for further information.

-The main attraction which draws people from all over the world to Tomar is the Knights Templar Castle and its UNESCO World Heritage site The Convento San Cristo.
-But there is much more to Tomar than the Convento.
+The main attraction which draws people from all over the world to Tomar is the Knights Templar Castle and its UNESCO World Heritage site The Convent of Christ.
+But there is much more to Tomar than the Convent.

 The Historic centre of Tomar is a joy to visit.
 Particularly on a sunny day when the street cafes are full of locals and tourists enjoying a coffee or an ice cream.
 Sitting in the Praça da República, (Republic Square,) in front of the elegant Town Hall, opposite the 15thcentury Igreja de São João Baptista (Church of St. John the Baptist) built by King Manuel I by the statue of Gualdim Pais, the founder of Tomar is a magical experience.